 Nothing beats earning free flights, hotels, or car rentals.
 Business travelers can make their trips more rewarding by joining frequent flyer and customer loyalty programs.

 Sign up here to start earning free flights, elite status and much more.

+Because I fly out of Boston frequently, one of the rewards programs I use a lot is American Airlines AAdvantage program.
 American Airline's AAdvantage program is one of the largest and longest running travel rewards programs.
 AAdvantage is a free program that awards miles for each ticket purchased on American, its partners, AmericanAirlines credit card, or one of many other programs that American runs.

 American Airlines AAdvantage Miles can be redeemed for travel on American or any of its many OneWorld partners.
 Miles earned are based on the length of the journey as well as the class of ticket purchased.
 Hotel partner stays and select car rentals earn AAdvantage points, as well.

 Read About.com's review of American Airline’s AAdvantage program.

 Sign up for American Airlines AAdvantage rewards program.